kaosborn/Filebert/README.md

 This Git repository is organized as a single Visual Studio solution plus some accessories in the root.
 These are the solution's projects:

-* `Source` - codebase in shared projects by namespace.
+* `Source` - Codebase in shared projects by namespace.
 * `ConDiags` - Builds the console executable.
 Architecture is MVC.
 * `Harness480` - Builds the domain.
 For test and development only.
 * `Test480` - MSTest unit tests with mock.
 Code coverage is pitiful.